cooperaj/wow-armory-character/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Achievements are now available to be shown.
+* New filter added to allow you to change the template file location.

 = 0.9.3 =
 * Fixed usages of __DIR__ which is PHP5.3 only.
 The plugin should now work on PHP5.2+ Thanks to @Flavio_Torelli for reporting the issue.